rust-lang/rust/src/doc/tarpl/subtyping.md

 Variance is where things get a bit complicated.

-Variance is a property that *type constructors* have.
+Variance is a property that *type constructors* have with respect to their arguments.
 A type constructor in Rust is a generic type with unbound arguments.
 For instance `Vec` is a type constructor that takes a `T` and returns a `Vec<T>`. `&` and `&mut` are type constructors that take a two types: a lifetime, and a type to point to.

 A type constructor's *variance* is how the subtyping of its inputs affects the subtyping of its outputs.
 There are two kinds of variance in Rust:

-* F is *variant* if `T` being a subtype of `U` implies `F<T>` is a subtype of `F<U>`
+* F is *variant* over `T` if `T` being a subtype of `U` implies `F<T>` is a subtype of `F<U>` (subtyping "passes through")
-* F is *invariant* otherwise (no subtyping relation can be derived)
+* F is *invariant* over `T` otherwise (no subtyping relation can be derived)

 (For those of you who are familiar with variance from other languages, what we refer to as "just" variance is in fact *covariance*.
 Rust does not have contravariance.
-Historically Rust did have some contravariance but it was scrapped due to poor interactions with other features.)
+Historically Rust did have some contravariance but it was scrapped due to poor interactions with other features.
+If you experience contravariance in Rust call your local compiler developer for medical advice.)

 Some important variances:

-* `&` is variant (as is `*const` by metaphor)
+* `&'a T` is variant over `'a` and `T` (as is `*const T` by metaphor)
-* `&mut` is invariant
+* `&'a mut T` is variant with over `'a` but invariant over `T`
-* `Fn(T) -> U` is invariant with respect to `T`, but variant with respect to `U`
+* `Fn(T) -> U` is invariant over `T`, but variant over `U`
-* `Box`, `Vec`, and all other collections are variant
+* `Box`, `Vec`, and all other collections are variant over their contents
-* `UnsafeCell`, `Cell`, `RefCell`, `Mutex` and all "interior mutability" types are invariant (as is `*mut` by metaphor)
+* `UnsafeCell<T>`, `Cell<T>`, `RefCell<T>`, `Mutex<T>` and all other
+  interior mutability types are invariant over T (as is `*mut T` by metaphor)

 To understand why these variances are correct and desirable, we will consider several examples.

-We have already covered why `&` should be variant when introducing subtyping: it's desirable to be able to pass longer-lived things where shorter-lived things are needed.
+We have already covered why `&'a T` should be variant over `'a` when introducing subtyping: it's desirable to be able to pass longer-lived things where shorter-lived things are needed.

+Similar reasoning applies to why it should be variant over T. It is reasonable to be able to pass `&&'static str` where an `&&'a str` is expected.
+The additional level of indirection does not change the desire to be able to pass longer lived things where shorted lived things are expected.

-To see why `&mut` should be invariant, consider the following code:
+However this logic *does not* apply to see why `&mut`.
+To see why &mut should be invariant over T, consider the following code:

 ```rust,ignore
 fn overwrite<T: Copy>(input: &mut T, new: &mut T) {